tw4l/brunnhilde/README.md

 An example command for these values might be:
 `brunnhilde.py -d --tsk_fstype fat --tsk_imgtype ewf --tsk_sector_offset 59 sampleimage.E01 . test`

+Disk image mode is not supported in Windows.

 ### HFS-formatted disk images